cal-itp/data-analyses/high_quality_transit_areas/README.md

 * Corridors are cut for each operator-route-direction every 1,250 meters.
    * Stops have a 50 meter buffer drawn around them and are spatially joined to corridors.
    * For each 1,250 meter corridor segment, the highest frequency stop is counted (if there are multiple stops).
-* We count _all_ trips at the highest frequency stop in each corridor segment, even if they're marketed as different "routes".
+* We count trips at the highest frequency stop in each corridor segment.
+Where routes providing similar service share a stop, we combine their trips for frequency calculation.
+However, we don't combine trips across routes where those routes do not provide similar service.
+We currently do this by counting the number of stops that different routes share in a given direction.
+    * For example, suppose that Route A and Route B share many stops in the same direction.
+They may be two routes coming together to provide combined service on a corridor while branching elsewhere, or a local and rapid route on the same corridor.
-    * For example, if Route A serves the stop twice an hour, and Route B twice an hour, we consider the stop frequency to be 4 trips/hour, qualifying it as a high quality transit corridor and potentially a major bus stop (if an intersecting corridor is present)
+    * In that case if Route A serves the stop twice an hour, and Route B twice an hour, we consider the stop frequency to be 4 trips/hour, qualifying it as a high quality transit corridor and potentially a major bus stop (if an intersecting corridor is present)
+    * If, however, Route A and Route B only shared one or two stops, for example starting together at a transit center but going off in different directions, we would not combine them for stop frequency calculations.
+    * See [technical_notes.md](technical_notes.md) for additional details.

 ### Why Not one "Route" at a Time?